Skip to main content

 4. Inform the student in writing of the final decision within five (5) business days of the receipt of the appeal.
 The decision of the President is final.

-The Vice President of Learning, Student Engagement & Success will decide if a student may attend classes during an Appeals process.
+The Associate Vice President of Student Services will decide if a student may attend classes during an Appeals process.
 Each case is decided individually.

 Note: Academic Grievance/Grade Appeals information is located in the Academic section of this catalog.